geerlingguy/ansible-role-sonar/README.md

 The URL from which SonarQube will be downloaded, and the resulting directory name (should match the download archive, without the archive extension).

+    sonar_web_context: ''

+The value of `sonar.web.context`.
+Setting this to something like `/sonar` allows you to set the context where Sonar can be accessed (e.g. `hostname/sonar` instead of `hostname`).

     sonar_mysql_username: sonar
     sonar_mysql_password: sonar